open-orchestra/open-orchestra-docs/en/user_guide/global_page_blocks.rst

 Global pages
 ------------

-Global pages can be accessed through the left menu of the Back Office.
+Global pages can be accessed through the main menu of the Back Office.
 They have several languages, don't have a `workflow`_ and have only one version.

 .. image:: ../../images/menu_global_page_blocks.png